Skip to main content

 " I don't want to know after that!"
 Ratan teased.

-Kunwar Pratap was in his room after Dinner and he got ready for bed.
+Kunwar Pratap was in his room after Dinner, and he got ready for bed.
 He looked at the well-made bed and the decorated room, just like she left it.
 He sat down on his side and stared at the pillow that was kept between them.
 Memories of last night came back, her confused face staring at the single pillow, and he smiled unknowingly.
 He kept the pillow in the middle as was his practice in the last few days and walked up to blow the lamps out.
-He stopped at her bedside lamp that was never blown out since Ajabde was scared of darkness.
-He sat down on her side looking at the lamp flicker as suddenly a realisation hit him.
+He stopped at her bedside lamp, that was never been blown out since Ajabdeh was scared of darkness.
+He sat down on her side, looking at the lamp flicker, as suddenly a realisation hit him.
 What am I thinking?
 I should see what the agendas of tomorrow's court meeting are.
 He shook off the thoughts as his eyes travelled to the heaps of threads and clothes kept beside his study desk.
 They were all neatly kept, waiting to be sewn into something beautiful.
-He decided it was best that he slept it off tonight.
-He laid down on his side, although he could have taken the whole bed, and he stared at the empty place beside him.
+He decided it was best that he sleep it off tonight.
+He lay down on his side, although he could have taken the whole bed, and he stared at the empty place beside him.
 He couldn't register this thought.
 The sound of Payal haunted him every night... he was actually missing the music as he tried to sleep.
 He shifted to his side.
 She was so happy to stay there.
 She didn't ask when I would arrive back or...
 She didn't even wait for me to leave.
 Why will she, Pratap?
 She is not even your friend yet.
 Clearly, she feels alone and left out here, all because of ....
 Me?
 No, I was clear with her about my priorities...
 I wish I could tell her before the marriage, maybe she would have chosen not to get married.
 He signed with so many thoughts coming his way.

 At dawn, Pratap woke up and realised the sun was already over his head.
 He jumped up.
-Why did she not sing...
+Why did she not sing?
 He looked around to realise he was alone.
 He was late for everything.
 He hurried with his chores and reached the arena to find Shakti and Chakrapani there.

-" Dadabhai you are late."
+" Dadabhai, you are late."
 Shakti was shocked.

 " The last time this happened was..."
 Chakrapani thought.